vgenifer/vgenifer.github.io/content/authors/admin/_index.md

 ## About Me

-Vieru Genifer is a 1st yaer student at Peoples' Friendship University of Russia.
+Vieru Genifer is a 1st year student at Peoples' Friendship University of Russia.
 She is studying mathematics and programming.